iguinea/blockchain/Readme.md

 # cryptodemo

-cryptodemo is the codification of udemy's "Golang: How to build a Blockchain in Go Guide" course
+cryptodemo is a personal codification of udemy's "Golang: How to build a Blockchain in Go Guide" course

 ---